2021 HFSP Nakasone Award

 The award is for scientific excellence of a clearly defined discovery or series of discoveries in basic life science research, in accord with HFSP’s mission to support basic research into the “complex mechanisms of living organisms”.
 Areas have traditionally ranged from molecular and cellular approaches to biological functions to systems neuroscience including cognitive functions.
 However, all levels of complexity involving mechanisms of biological phenomena or the interactions between organisms will be considered.

 - be frontier contributions to knowledge in the life sciences;

 - have resulted in a notable conceptual breakthrough that has had significant consequences for scientists throughout the world;

 Experimental, conceptual and technological contributions are all eligible.

 The award is not for life-time achievement.

-This is an open award, not restricted to HFSPO funded scientists and there are no restrictions on who may be nominated.
-However, HFSPO has a focus on early career scientists through its Fellowship and Research Grant funding programs and so nominations of scientists who have achieved a recent significant breakthrough at an early stage of their careers are especially encouraged.
+This is an open award, not restricted to HFSP funded scientists and there are no restrictions on who may be nominated.
+However, HFSP has a focus on early career scientists through its Fellowship and Research Grant funding programs and so nominations of scientists who have achieved a recent significant breakthrough at an early stage of their careers are especially encouraged.

 Both the nomination and the nominees may be from any country.